The credit score CarMax looks for

 -

 Fix obvious problems first.
 Pay revolving credit cards down to under 30 percent of their limits, which can lift your score noticeably within one or two billing cycles.
 Dispute any inaccurate negative items.
-If you want a structured plan, follow our guide on credit repair before a car loan.
+If you want a structured plan, follow our guide on credit repair before a car loan, and if you would rather have an app do the work, start with our ranking of the best credit repair apps for 2026.

 -